George Pirie (politician)

 George Pirie MPP is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
 He represents the riding of Timmins as a member of the Progressive Conservative Party of Ontario.
 He defeated Gilles Bisson who was first elected in 1990, taking the seat from the Ontario New Democratic Party for the first time in 32 years.

-He was elected Mayor of Timmins in 2018.
+At the time of his election as MPP, Pirie had been Mayor of Timmins since 2018.